sfschen/velocileptors/README.md

 theory (with effective field theory counter terms and up to cubic biasing) as well as the real-space pairwise velocity moments.

+The can be installed with

+python3 -m pip install -v git+https://github.com/sfschen/velocileptors

-The code requires numpy, scipy and pyFFTW (the python wrapper for FFTW):
+It requires numpy, scipy and pyFFTW (the python wrapper for FFTW):

 https://hgomersall.github.io/pyFFTW/